|Nutritional Guidelines (per serving)|

 Serve the Fish

-Heat the remaining 2 tablespoons of canola oil in a small pan until near smoking.
+Heat the remaining two tablespoons of canola oil in a small pan until near smoking.

 Place the green onions and cilantro on top of the fish filets and carefully drizzle the hot oil over the fish.